-While the DG128 is capable of running at 16 MHz, the on-chip oscillator configuration is highly susceptible to external effects such as humidity and fingerprints, so Motorola recommends a maximum crystal frequency of 8MHz.
+While the D60 is capable of running at 16 MHz, the on-chip oscillator configuration is highly susceptible to external effects such as humidity and fingerprint oil, so Motorola recommends a maximum crystal frequency of 8MHz.
 To run the chip at 16 MHz, the internal phase-locked loop feature can be enabled.
 The correct loop filter components for this feature have been installed on the board, so it is simply a matter of setting up the appropriate internal registers to implement this feature.
-The on-chip Flash utility implements this, and you can refer to its source code (in 128load8 folder) on the Adapt912 Starter Package Disk to see how to do this.
+The source code for the loader (60fload8.asm) on the 912 Starter Package Disk shows how to do this.